How to finish a Basement Bathroom project series for the Do-It-Yourself handyman or homeowner.

 - Part 1 – Project overview, rough-in plumbing connections, painting the walls.

-- Part 2 – Floor plan and fixture layout, relocating the shower drain.
+- Part 2 – Floor plan and fixture layout, relocate the shower drain in the concrete slab floor.

-- Part 3 – Building the shower stall and shower pan.
+- Part 3 – Build the tile shower stall and shower floor.

 - Part 4 – Tile measurements and layout.

-- Part 5 – Tiling the shower stall walls and floor.
+- Part 5 – Tile the shower stall walls and floor.

-- Part 6 – Soldering shut-off valves on the sink and toilet water lines.
+- Part 6 – Solder shut-off valves on the sink and toilet copper water lines.

 - Part 7 – Installing the shower head and valve.
 SharkBite solderless fittings.